Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 ## Observable

+* section: `Recreating observables and subscribers chains` 😃
+* show why it is unsubscribed when an error/complete notification occurs

 * implements `Subscribable` -> meaning it can be subscribed to
 * `Observe.subscribe()` ->  decides when the `Observable` should become **active**